tkp-archive/paperboy/docs/quickstart.rst

     pip install paperboy

-And then to run the paperboy server without authentication against a "fale" airflow scheduler and with sqlite as the storage backend
+And then to run the paperboy server without authentication against a "fale" airflow scheduler and with SQLite in-memory as the storage backend

 .. code:: bash